Sravya1006/Assignment4_Breast-Cancer-Data-Analysis/README.md

 ## Deployment

 The project is deployed locally using Streamlit, allowing for an interactive user interface.
-For deployment on a remote server, consider using platforms like Heroku, AWS, or Google Cloud.

 ## Version Control